govau/service-manual/content/starting-team/multidisciplinary-team/benefits.md

 ### [2]Multidisciplinary teams make it easier to deliver

-Traditionally government has built digital products and services using different teams of people with specialist skills working on their own (for example, a visual design team and a web development team in different parts of an organisation).

-Projects build this way are usually led by a project manager using waterfall development approaches.
-In this way of working: design and development are linear and outsourced processes multiple teams ‘own’ different parts of the product specialists don’t get the chance to work together to come up with creatives solutions
+Traditionally government has formed teams around agency structures and they typically work in a linear way.
+Multiple teams ‘own’ different parts of the product.
+Specialists don’t get the chance to work together to come up with creatives solutions.

-Multidisciplinary teams change this by starting with all the roles you need in the same team.
-The decision makers are also part of the team so it’s quicker to remove blockers and to find creative solutions.
-The most creative and innovative solutions are reached when team members extend themselves into other skillsets.
-There are unexpected connections that occur in multidisciplinary teams.
+Multidisciplinary teams change this by forming teams around a problem or a service.
+The team is formed with all the right skills to deliver incremental bits of value that meet a user need.
+The team is formed with the correct capability and skills to be autonomous and minimise dependencies.
+The teams are small (less than 10) and are co-located and are empowered to make decisions and to iterate rapidly.